 - 1. Treatment Providers, evaluators, polygraph examiners, and supervising officers should follow applicable policy and statutes related to records retention. - 2.
 Court files are considered a permanent record and some information, such as discharge summaries, may be filed with the courts.
 By logging such information in the court record, it will remain available to clients and other parties to the case, subject to the court's discretion.
-It is recommended that Treatment Providers provide this information to ensure the client's involvement in treatment is part of the permanent court record and, if appropriate, may be considered by the court in future decision making. - a.
-A court filing document for submitting a recommendation regarding registration for juveniles can be found in appendix X b.
-A court filing document for submitting information regarding participation in treatment for adults can be found in Appendix "X."
+It is recommended that Treatment Providers provide this information to ensure the client's involvement in treatment is part of the permanent court record and, if appropriate, may be considered by the court in future decision making.

+- a.
+A court filing document for submitting a recommendation regarding registration for juveniles can be found in Appendix "P." - b.
+A court filing document for submitting information regarding participation in treatment for adults can be found in Appendix "N" of the Adult Standards and Guidelines.